harperreed/harper.blog/content/post/2023-11-30-the-new-new.md

 ---
-title: "The new new AI tools"
 date: 2023-11-30
+description: Holy Smokes there is a lot of new AI tools out there.
+Here is what I have been recently using
 draft: false
-description: "Holy Smokes there is a lot of new AI tools out there.
-Here is what I have been recently using"
+summary: the blog post reminisces about the excitement of new tools in the 2000s and compares it to the current wave of AI productivity tools, featuring reviews of arc browser, perplexity, chatgpt, and kagi, along with a list of daily-use tools.
+tags:
+- AI tools
+- productivity
+- tech review
+- browsers
+- search engines
+title: The new new AI tools
 ---

 Back in the 2000s, we were all excited about new rock and roll, electro, and the scene and music coming out of nyc. some friends put together a party called the new new.
 The party was a great time (well, until I got kicked out for acting a fool lol).
 Specifically meant to feature all the wild new vibes that were coming down the pike.